dimforge/nalgebra.rs/docs/about.md

 <a href="https://github.com/sebcrozet"><img id="left_float_img" src="http://www.gravatar.com/avatar/24f8431a2a28f633cba972f1176921e4?s=125"></img></a>
 </td>
 <td id="nostyle_table">
-As of today, this website and the **nalgbra** project are mostly developed by Sébastien Crozet (aka.  [sebcrozet](https://github.com/sebcrozet)), a French Ph.D Student.
-His researches are about finding new methods to perform fast collision detection between complex CAD models that include smooth trimmed surfaces like NURBS.
-Besides his fulltime job, he works on **nalgebra** trying to help making Rust a great language for the development of real-time geometry-intensive applications.
+As of today, this website and the **nalgebra** project are mostly developed by Sébastien Crozet (aka.  [sebcrozet](https://github.com/sebcrozet)), a French R&D engineer with a Ph.D about fast collision detection between complex smooth CAD models without using tessellations.
+Besides his part-time job, he works on **nalgebra** trying to help making Rust a great language for the development of real-time algebra-intensive applications.
 For more information about his professional background, check out his [LinkedIn](https://www.linkedin.com/pub/s%C3%A9bastien-crozet/25/875/416/en) profile.